Summary of Stages of labor

-It specifically refers to the process that starts with uterine contractions that cause cervical changes, which allow the fetus to be delivered vaginally, and ends with delivery of the placenta.
+It specifically refers to the process which starts with uterine contractions which cause cervical changes which allow the fetus to be delivered vaginally, and ends with delivery of the placenta.

-In the third trimester, before labor starts, a woman might have a plug of mucus and blood fall out of the opening to the cervix, sometimes called bloody show.
+In the third trimester, before labor starts, a woman might have a plug of mucus and blood fall out of the opening to the cervix, sometimes called a “bloody show”.

 Either of these can trigger the onset of labor and so-called true labor contractions.

 These guys have to be distinguished from the milder and ineffective false labor contractions, also called Braxton Hicks contractions (or sometimes called practice contractions).